-We may be unable to sustain growth or profitability, which could impair our ability to service our indebtedness and make investments in our business.
+We may be unable to sustain growth or profitability.

 Our ability to service our increased level of indebtedness depends to a significant extent on our ability to grow our business while maintaining profitability.
 We may not be able to sustain growth or profitability on a quarterly or annual basis in future periods.
 There is a limit to the extent to which we can effectively grow in our current business model and we do not know whether we are at or near that limit.
 Further, our future growth and profitability will depend upon a number of factors, including without limitation: